Blog-Reference and Blog-Reference on Jan 28

 People who have no idea of the foundational concepts of their discipline, viz. profit and income, philosophize endlessly about methodology and mathiness and axiomatics and deduction/induction and probability.
-Because they have disqualified themselves on their own turf neither Keynesians nor sorta-kinda neoclassicals nor the rest of the profession can be taken seriously for one split-second in matters of methodology.
+Because they have disqualified themselves on their own turf neither Keynesians nor sorta-kinda Neoclassicals nor the rest of the profession can be taken seriously for one split-second in matters of methodology.

 All that an economist has to know about methodology is that every theory/model has to satisfy the conditions of both formal and material consistency (Klant, 1994, p.
 31).
-Economic models do not satisfy this conditions.
+Economic models do not satisfy these conditions.
 Because of this, economics is a failed science.

 Kakarot-Handtke, E. (2011).
 Why Post Keynesianism is Not Yet a Science.
 SSRN Working Paper Series, 1966438: 1–20.
 URL

 Kakarot-Handtke, E. (2014).
 Mr. Keynes, Prof. Krugman, IS-LM, and the End of Economics as We Know It.
 SSRN Working Paper Series, 2392856: 1–19.
 URL

 Keynes, J. M. (1973).
 The General Theory of Employment Interest and Money.
 The Collected Writings of John Maynard Keynes Vol. VII.
 London, Basingstoke: Macmillan.

 Klant, J. J. (1994).
 The Nature of Economic Thought.
 Aldershot, Brookfield, VT: Edward Elgar.